-The last two of these meetings were held online due to the risk of COVID-19
+These meetings were held online due to the risk of COVID-19.

 Governance reviews:

 At every meeting the Governors monitor and challenge the performance of the school against targets and measured performance.
 The Governors are constantly looking to improve the way that the school performance can be monitored and to help the school improve.
 Changes have recently been made to the format of the minutes of the meetings to improve monitoring and ownership and the academy has appointed an experience external clerk.